advanced-computer-lab-2023/khaleha-ala-alah-Clinic/README.md

 GET /:conversationId:getM

 # Tests

+Throughout the development of our API, we extensively utilized Postman for testing and validating our endpoints.
+Postman, a popular API client, enabled us to efficiently test each API route for functionality, error handling, and response accuracy.
+This tool proved invaluable in ensuring that our API met the expected standards of performance and reliability.
+By leveraging Postman’s user-friendly interface and comprehensive testing capabilities, we were able to simulate client requests and fine-tune our API responses, ensuring a robust and dependable service for our users.
+In the following sections, we will provide some examples of these Postman tests to demonstrate how our API endpoints can be interacted with and tested effectively.

 ![logintest](https://github.com/advanced-computer-lab-2023/khaleha-ala-alah-Clinic/assets/126784831/34719794-5fb8-4254-a03b-f748751ebfb1)

 This test verifies the user authentication process.
 A POST request is made to the /users/login endpoint with the user's credentials.
 The test confirms that upon successful authentication, the server responds with a 200 OK status and a JSON object containing a success message, user role, and authentication token.